 We watched the Play Store page bounce back and forth between in-stock and out-of-stock all day yesterday, but Google has now confirmed the 8GB Nexus 4 is not coming back.
+Where the 'Buy' button used to be, now is just an 'out of inventory' message.
 Read More

 The Nexus flood gates seem to have opened today, with both Best Buy and Wirefly not only launching their respective Nexus 4 pages, but also actually having devices in stock.
 And now it looks to me like Google is preparing a fresh batch of the sought-after sold out devices, as all "Sold Out" product pages were switched to say "Temporarily Out of Stock" a few minutes ago.

 Call me crazy, but I don't think this is simply a meaningless change in wording.
+According to LG, the Nexus 4 supply should be replenished to satisfy demand by sometime in mid-February, and with the fresh stock and behind-the-scenes go-ahead that some e-tailers obviously received, today definitely looks special.
 Read More

 Update: It looks like the 16GB Nexus 10 is back in stock now.
 If you were one of the unlucky few who missed the first batch of orders, go ahead and claim yours now.